Generic Name: azithromycin (a ZITH roe MYE sin)

 How should I take azithromycin?

 Take azithromycin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
-The dose and length of treatment with azithromycin may not be the same for every type of infection.
+The dose and length of treatment may not be the same for every type of infection.

 You may take most forms of azithromycin with or without food.